dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 ## Login with Twitter

 Run your application and click Login.
-You will see an option for Twitter:
+An option to login with Twitter appears:

 ![image](sociallogins/_static/DoneTwitter.PNG)

-When you click on Twitter, you will be redirected to Twitter for authentication:
+Clicking on **Twitter** redirects to Twitter for authentication:

 ![image](sociallogins/_static/TwitterLogin.PNG)

-Once you enter your Twitter credentials, then you will be redirected back to the Web site where you can set your email.
+After entering your Twitter credentials, you are redirected back to the Web site where you can set your email.

 You are now logged in using your Twitter credentials: